 The gorgeous white-sand beach of Playa Cabo Blanco lies in a half-moon bay framed by cliffs and rocky headlands.
 Here you can experience that Robinson Crusoe feeling and enjoy a well-deserved, luxurious bath on the pristine paradise beach.

-When looking for a shady place on the beach, take care not to sit under the "Manzanillo" tree whose excretions can cause skin irritations.
+When looking for a shady place on the beach, take care not to sit under the "Manzanilla" tree whose excretions can cause skin irritations.

 Take nothing with you from the park (besides your trash of course).
 Even driftwood and empty shells are part of the maritime life cycle.